NhoaKing-Tech/jarvis-streamdeck/README.md

 ### GitHub Pages Deployment

-Documentation is automatically deployed to GitHub Pages when you push to `main`:
+Documentation is automatically deployed to GitHub Pages when pushed to GitHub `main`:

 **Workflow**: `.github/workflows/deploy-docs.yml`